Monica Schipper/Getty Images for The Pioneer Woman Magazine

-Chef Daniel Patterson poaches his scrambled eggs!
-He begins by straining any excess albumen using a sieve before vigorously whisking the remaining yolk and white in a bowl.
-Then the fun part begins!
-He brings a saucepan of water up to a low boil and swirls it around to create a whirlpool into which he drops the beaten eggs.
-The pan is then covered for 20 seconds, after which the eggs, floating on the surface in ribbons, can be removed with a slotted spoon and drained lightly on some paper towel before being plated and drizzled lightly with olive oil, salt and pepper.
+Chef Daniel Patterson actually poaches his scrambled eggs.
+He begins by straining any excess white using a sieve before vigorously whisking them and pouring them into a pot with 4 inches of water at a low boil; he gives it a brisk stir first to get the water moving.
+The pan is then covered for 20 seconds, after which the eggs, floating on the surface in ribbons, can be removed with a slotted spoon and dried off on some paper towels before being plated and drizzled lightly with olive oil, salt and pepper.
 If it isn’t already clear, this should prove that there are a lot more than 50 ways to cook an egg.

 More From The Daily Meal: